Your Black Muslim Bakery: Yusuf Bey rape trial

 Bey's detractors—notably East Bay Express journalist Chris Thompson—accused him of cultism, corruption, and antisemitism.
 Many accusations of physical and sexual abuse, including rape and incest, and which were sustained by DNA evidence, were made against Bey, culminating in felony charges which were pending at the time of his death.

 On September 19, 2002, Bey turned himself in to Oakland Police when a warrant was issued for his arrest, charged with 27 counts in the alleged rapes of four girls under the age of 14.
 The cases were pending trial into the following year.
 The oldest allegation was that, beginning twenty years earlier, he serially raped through coercion a preteen girl who, as a ten-year-old, came under foster care of Bey and his wife Nora.
 Bey died of cancer in October 2003 at age 67 while the first case was awaiting trial.

+Through interviews, birth certificates, sworn depositions and other records in Alameda and surrounding counties it was determined that Bey had at least 42 children with 14 women and girls, with one of his victims becoming pregnant at as young as 12.